Juhani

 performance reports from the service providers were necessary and

-enough for quality assurance.
+enough for QA.
 However, the service provider could

 Comprehensive QM development through